 Use plastic swim diapers

-Many parks require them.
+Many pools require them.
 Note where changing areas are located and use these designated, sanitized changing spots.